anxenown/WebDev/README.md

 ### Site Link:   https://anxenown.github.io/WebDev/FindYourEVCharger/index.html

 ### Description:
-#### As per increase in demand of Electric Vehicle problem not able to find
+#### As per increase in demand of Electric Vehicle, problem not able to find
 #### charging locations arises.
 It is a static site for finding electric chargers or
-#### charging facilities in cities making it convenient andreliable.
+#### charging facilities in cities making it convenient and reliable.

 ### Features:
 #### ) Time Saving